Paul Müller (actor): Theatre

-From 1944 to 1946 he was called up for military service in the French Army in Indochina shortly before the First Indochina War took place there.
-He caught malaria during that time and, in consequence of the disease, was left hard of hearing.
+Müller had different engagements at theatres in Paris, including the Théâtre Pigalle and Salle Pleyel.
+After the liberation of Paris in 1944, he enlisted in the French Army, and served for two years in Indochina, shortly before the First Indochina War took place there.
+He caught malaria during that time and, in consequence of the disease, was left hard of hearing in one of his ears.

-From 1947 to 1948 he had different engagements at theatres and touring companies not only in France, but also in the French part of Allied-occupied Germany and in Florence, e. g.
-"Tournée Spectacles Moyses", Teatro della Pergola.
-He acted, inter alia, under the direction of Georges Douking.
-His first film role came at age 25 in Ruy Blas (1948).
+He was discharged in 1947, and had different engagements at theatres and touring companies not only in France, but also in the French part of Allied-occupied Germany and in Florence, e. g.
+"Tournée Spectacles Moyses", Teatro della Pergola, under the direction of Georges Douking.